a16z/jolt/HowToTable.md

 ### 5. `sumcheck_poly_degree`

-This method specifies the total degree of the g function, considering combine_lookups as a log(m)-variate polynomial.
-The total degree determines the number of evaluation points in each sumcheck round.
+This method specifies the total degree of the g function.
+The total degree determines the number of evaluation points in each sumcheck round (N+1 points define a degree-N polynomial).

+To simplify: Each term in `combine_lookups` can be thought of as a univariate polynomial, what is the degree after applying the combination function `g`?

 ```rust
 fn sumcheck_poly_degree() -> usize {